sisoe24/Nuke-Tools/README.md

 ## 1.1.
 Features

 - Execute code and view Nuke execution output in Visual Studio Code.
-Just run `nukeserversocket` within Nuke - no config needed on the same machine.
+Just connect `nukeserversocket` inside Nuke - no config needed on the same machine.
 - Nuke/Hiero Python stubs for auto-complete suggestions.
 - BlinkScript support.
 - PySide2 plugin template.
-- Commands for launching Nuke with default or optional arguments via the terminal.
+- Commands for launching executables with optional arguments and environment variables.
-- Add environment variables to running Nuke instances.
 - And more...

 ## 1.2.
 Requirements

 Some commands require `nukeserversocket` to be installed and running in Nuke.
-The extension will automatically download and install the latest version of `nukeserversocket` for you.

 ## 1.3.
 Execute code